voltura/VolturaTools/README.md

   - Email settings: Configure SMTP settings for email feature

 Context menu options available via Taskbar icon click or right-click on main form of application;
-  - Show/Hide: Shows/hides the main form of the application that displays the amount of free space on montitored disk
+  - Show/Hide: Shows/hides the main form of the application that displays the amount of free space on monitored disk
   - Log: Displays the application log file
   - Quit: Quits the application
   - Disk clean-up: Launches Windows Disk Clean-up tool (DiskMgr.exe)